Skip to content

 Perusa swings her stick through the air.

 "They lived up there.
 Celebrated.
-And certainly did things no one should see."
+Worked.
+And certainly did things that adults looked very important doing."

 Perusa hops up and down as if she were running down the terraces.

 "They had gardens there.
-But not flat ones.
+But not flat.
 They were like stairs."

 Perusa explains the terraces of Machu Picchu